arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.23.2021
+I recently found out about https://anonymousfiles.io/, which is a neat file sharing website.
+Reminds me of using https://file.pizza/ back in college.

 ### 3.22.2021
 I tried https://bubble.io/, a no-code platform for building web apps.
 So far, it's pretty awesome. https://pinver.medium.com/decoding-the-no-code-low-code-startup-universe-and-its-players-4b5e0221d58b is a good primer about no-code/low-code.